ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 The MIHS format enables variable duration units and uses initialization MIHS units to declare the duration of subsequent non-zero duration MIHS units, as well as the variation of this duration.
 A sender SHOULD set constant or low-variability (e.g., lower than the playout buffer) durations in initialization MIHS units, for RTP streaming.
 This enables the receiver to determine early (e.g., using a timer) when a unit has been lost and make the decoder more robust to RTP packet loss.
 If a sender sends MIHS units with high duration variations, the receiver may need to wait for a long period of time (e.g., the upper bound of the duration variation), to determine if a MIHS unit was lost in transmission.
 Whether this behavior is acceptable or not is application dependent.

 The MIHS format uses silent MIHS units to signal haptic silence.
 A sender MAY decide not to send silent units, to save network resources.
 Since, from a receiver standpoint, a missed MIHS unit may originate from a not-sent silent unit, or a lost packet, a sender MAY send one, or a few, MIHS silent units at the beginning of a haptic silence.
 If a media receiver receives a MIHS silent unit, the receiver SHOULD assume that silence is intended until the reception of a non-silent MIHS unit.
-This can reduce the number of false detection of lost RTP packets by the decoder.
+This can reduce the number of false detections of lost RTP packets by the decoder.
+In some multimedia conference scenarios using an RTP video mixer (e.g., when adding or selecting a new source), it is recommended to use Full Intra Request (FIR) feedback messages with Haptic {{RFC5104}}.
+The purpose of the FIR message is to force an encoder to send a decoder refresh point at the earliest opportunity.
+In the context of haptics, an appropriate decoder refresh point is an initialization MIHS unit.
+The initialization MIHS unit point enables a decoder to be reset to a known state and be able decode all MIHS units following it.

 # Payload Format Parameters